Abhish777/Abhish777.github.io/_posts/2017-07-27-How-to-install-Hadoop-on-Window-10.markdown

 1. Go to cmd and check if Java is alreaddy installed on your system, use **"java -version"**
 ![java version]({{site.baseurl}}/assets/img/posts/hadoop/How%20to%20check%20java%20version.png)

 1. If Java is not installed on your system then first install java by selecting the location as **"C:\JAVA"** .
-If while installation it pops another the destination folder keep it default and run.
+If while installation it pops another the destination folder keep it default and run

 ![Java setup]({{site.baseurl}}/assets/img/posts/hadoop/Java.png)

 1. Once Hadoop is installed check if it installed correctly, **"hadoop version"**.
-Next, Extract file Hadoop 3.1.4.tar.gz or Hadoop-3.1.4.zip and place under **“C:\Hadoop-3.1.4”** else you rename it to **“C:\Hadoop”**
+Next, Extract file Hadoop 3.1.4.tar.gz or Hadoop-3.1.4.zip and place under **“C:\Hadoop-3.1.4”** else rename it to **“C:\Hadoop”**
 ![hadoop]({{site.baseurl}}/assets/img/posts/hadoop/Hadoop-2.8.0.png)

 1. Set the path HADOOP_HOME Environment variable on windows 10(see Step 1,2,3 and 4 below).